Updated June 2014

 - Consider conducting a mock examination with your client so that the client is familiar with the process.

 Affidavit of documents: A listing of documents relevant to any matter in issue in a proceeding that are or have been in a party's possession, control or power.
-The listing is contained in an affidavit made under oath.
+The listing is a kind of statement made under oath.

 Document: Includes a sound recording, videotape, film, photograph, chart, graph, map, plan, survey, book of account, and data and information in electronic form (r.
 30.01(1)(a)).